Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 > cool stuff coming so so yeah

+## [August 25th, 2020 Livestream Q&A: Generators have power switches, so do all structures in the game?](https://archive.satisfactory.video/transcriptions/yt-CN2G6ZH6bmA) https://www.youtube.com/watch?v=CN2G6ZH6bmA

 ### Asked previously:
-* August 25th, 2020 Livestream ETA for Update 4?
-(Part 5) https://clips.twitch.tv/AmazingEagerGorillaHeyGuys
-* August 25th, 2020 Livestream ETA for Update 4?
-(Part 1) https://clips.twitch.tv/DeadPrettySaladMoreCowbell
-* August 25th, 2020 Livestream ETA for Update 4?
-(Part 3) https://clips.twitch.tv/GoodSaltyPepperoniPunchTrees
-* August 25th, 2020 Livestream ETA for Update 4?
-(Part 2) https://clips.twitch.tv/SavageBenevolentEndiveChocolateRain
-* August 25th, 2020 Livestream ETA for Update 4?
-(Part 4) https://clips.twitch.tv/UnsightlyApatheticHornetKreygasm
+* August 25th, 2020 Livestream Q&A: Any chance we can have a power switch so we can shut down power generators?
+(Part 4) https://clips.twitch.tv/ElegantNaivePorpoiseTF2John
-## [August 25th, 2020 Livestream Q&A: Generators have power switches, so do all structures in the game?](https://archive.satisfactory.video/transcriptions/yt-CN2G6ZH6bmA) https://www.youtube.com/watch?v=CN2G6ZH6bmA
+* August 25th, 2020 Livestream Q&A: Any chance we can have a power switch so we can shut down power generators?
+(Part 3) https://clips.twitch.tv/KawaiiOddGrasshopperMrDestructoid

- Livestream
+### Transcript

 > generators have power switch
 >